PIN Communications Logo

 by PIN Communications

-• Moving to proportional representation (PR) in the UK may offer would give minority parties and independent candidates a better chance of winning seats in Parliament.
+• Moving to proportional representation (PR) in the UK may offer minority parties and independent candidates a better chance of winning seats in Parliament.

 • The current First Past the Post electoral system is considered unrepresentative, as candidates can be elected with a very small share of the votes while all other votes cast in the constituency are wasted.